kateharborne/SimSpin.jl/README.md

 ## Installation

+If you are new to Julia please see the [Julia `Getting Started`](https://docs.julialang.org/en/v1/manual/getting-started/) page for instructions on how to install Julia.

-This package can be installed with the Julia package manager.
+Once Julia is runnning successfully this package can be installed with the Julia package manager.
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run:

 ```